 Cast: Terrill Stewart, Paul Heaver, Sydney Lang, Gail Cheyne, Denise Dawson, Bert Kirkham.

-Production Team: Paul Spencer, Shirley Upton, Meno Prasad, Rose Marie Reimer, Tony BIngham, Janet Vickers, Paul Roney, Mollie Krakewski, Nancy Wihlidal, Greg Lang, William Lockey, Jim Cheyne, Terrill Stewart, Kiane Dean, Lenore Lucas, Beth Cook, Miriam Mudrey, Pat Green, Bert Heaber, Eve Heaver, Herta Park.
+Production Team: Paul Spencer, Shirley Upton, Meno Prasad, Rose Marie Reimer, Tony Bingham, Janet Vickers, Paul Roney, Mollie Krakowski, Nancy Wihlidal, Greg Lang, William Lockey, Jim Cheyne, Terrill Stewart, Diane Dean, Lenore Lucas, Beth Cook, Miriam Mudrey, Pat Green, Bert Heaver, Eve Heaver, Herta Park.

-Synopsis: The play opens with the return from the 'cure of Evy", and alcoholic singer, now a "has been".
-Awaiting to welcome her are Jimmy, a homosexual actor, who dreams of overnight stardom after 20 years, and Toby, 40 but you'd never know it, self-centered,, vain, who uses a mirror like Evy uses the bottle.
+Synopsis: The play opens with the return from the 'cure of Evy", an alcoholic singer, now a "has been".
+Awaiting to welcome her are Jimmy, a homosexual actor, who dreams of overnight stardom after 20 years, and Toby, 40 but you'd never know it, self-centered, vain, who uses a mirror-like Evy uses the bottle.
 Enter Lou, Evy's ex-lover, a musician, flighty, a "user", and Polly, Evy's daughter.
 As Evy desperately tries to reject Lou and start a new life with Polly, she seeks help from Jimmy and Toby, only to find them engrossed in problems of their own.

 Anything Goey(musical review)